maueroats/teaching/content/ap-cs/haskell/ch04/ch04-problemset.md

 1. _First Third_.
 Return the sum of the first and third elements in the list.
 Example: `firstThird [10,30,50,90] == 60`.

 2. Take a list of items that can be compared for equality `(Eq a)` and reduce repeats to a single element.
+Only reduce repeats that are next to each other in the list.
 ```haskell
      noTwins [1,1,5,1,2,2,2] == [1,5,1,2]
 ```